trychlos/pwix-roles/README.md

 ## What is it ?

-A Meteor package which encapsulates alanning:roles.
+A Meteor package which encapsulates `alanning:roles`.

 ## Why ?